-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-An applicant in the community (with no ineligible spouse) who has income less than the Supplemental Security Income (SSI) federal benefit rate must apply for SSI through the Social Security Administration.
-The Texas Health and Human Services Commission (HHSC) cannot determine financial eligibility for these individuals except for cases in which the SSI application for disability has been pending for more than 90 days and a decision is made by HHSC Disability Determination Unit staff.
+An applicant in the community (with no ineligible spouse) who has income less than the Supplemental Security Income (SSI) federal benefit rate must apply for SSI through the Social Security Administration (SSA).
+Texas Health and Human Services Commission (HHSC) staff cannot determine financial eligibility for these individuals except for cases in which the SSI application for disability has been pending for more than 90 days and a decision is made by HHSC Disability Determination Unit (DDU) staff.

-If there is a question whether the applicant should apply for SSI or for Medical Assistance Only (MAO), Program Support Unit (PSU) staff may consult the regional Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
+If there is a question whether the applicant should apply for SSI or for medical assistance only (MAO), Program Support Unit (PSU) staff may consult the regional Medicaid for the Elderly and People with Disabilities (MEPD) specialist.

 3117 Coordination with Medicaid for the Elderly and People with Disabilities Staff